What Does FFO Mean: A Simple Guide for REIT Investors

 In addition to FFO-to-Debt, analysts review:

-Together, these ratios give a balanced view of a REIT’s financial health and borrowing strength.
+Together, these debt ratios give a balanced view of a REIT’s financial health and borrowing strength.

 Common Pitfalls When Using FFO

-Even though FFO is a reliable performance indicator for REITs, it can still be misused or misunderstood when investors overlook key accounting and operational details.
+FFO is a reliable indicator for REITs, but it can still be misread when investors overlook key accounting and operational details.
+Watch out for these:

-Treating FFO as cash flow, it measures profitability, not actual liquidity or available cash.
+Treating FFO as cash flow is a common mistake.
+It measures profitability, not actual liquidity or available cash.

 Ignoring recurring maintenance CapEx leads to overstated AFFO and unrealistic dividend expectations.

-Using FFO figures from different REIT sectors without normalizing for sector-specific factors like lease terms or capital intensity.
+Using FFO figures from different REIT sectors without normalizing for sector-specific factors like lease terms or capital intensity can give a false comparison.

-Not checking for recurring “nonrecurring” add-backs, which can distort reported FFO and mislead performance analysis.
+Not checking for recurring “nonrecurring” add-backs can distort reported FFO and mislead performance analysis.

-Relying only on P/FFO ratios without considering growth, leverage, or risk profile differences among comparable REITs.
+Relying only on P/FFO ratios without considering growth, leverage, or risk profile differences among comparable REITs misses important context.

 Implementation Strategy